Hoscheid

-On January 1, 2012, the commune merged with Consthum and Hosingen communes to form Parc Hosingen commune; thereby becoming part of Clervaux canton.
+On January 1, 2012, the commune merged with Consthum and Hosingen communes to form the commune of Parc Hosingen; thereby becoming part of the canton of Clervaux.

-As of 2023, the town of Hoscheid, which lies in the south of the commune, had a population of 473.
+As of 2023, the town had a population of 525.

 Among local personalities is Jean Ersfeld, who, in 2004, led his party, the Free Party of Luxembourg in the legislative elections.

 Former commune

 The former commune consisted of the villages: